-- bank statements (for all the accounts they hold) which should cover the last three months prior to the date of your ESF application. - evidence of your student loan funding for the academic year in question if applicable to you and if you have not already provided this as part of your NHS LSF application
+- bank statements (for all the accounts they hold) which should cover the last three months prior to the date of your ESF application. - evidence of your student loan funding for the academic year in question if applicable to you

 A full checklist is provided at Section 5 of the form to help you include the supporting evidence appropriate to your claim.